nurlanmusa/.musa/index.md

 [Notebook](https://colab.research.google.com/drive/1rnvnCB3J-Xp1ytvEAn_DBdnMyGbQBqJm?usp=sharing)

 The project has been done within master studies, in Business Analytics course.
 Project consists of analysis and prepation of datasets for the modelling, including feature selection.
+The projects, on which data preparation and analysis has been conducted, include credits and movies datasets.

 ---